-Applicant organizations with headquarters located in a metropolitan county that serve non-metropolitan or metropolitan counties are not eligible solely because of the areas they serve.
-In addition, applicant organizations located in a metropolitan county with branches in a non-metropolitan county are not eligible to apply if they are eligible only because of the areas or populations they serve.
+If your organization's headquarters are located in a metropolitan county that serves non-metropolitan or metropolitan counties, you (the applicant organization/agency) are not eligible solely because of the areas you serve.
+In addition, if you are located in a metropolitan county with branches in a non-metropolitan county you are not eligible to apply if you are eligible only because of the areas or populations you serve.